auth0/docs/articles/logout/guides/logout-applications.md

 # Log Users Out of Applications

-Enterprise users typically have SSO enabled for multiple applications (e.g., SharePoint, a few .NET applications, a few Java applications, Zendesk).
+Enterprise users typically have <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> enabled for multiple applications (e.g., SharePoint, a few .NET applications, a few Java applications, Zendesk).
 In this case, when users sign out, often they must be signed out for all of their applications.

 <%= include('../_includes/_logout-endpoint') %>